vuestorefront/vue-storefront/packages/core/docs/integrate/integration-config-based-on-cookie.md

 ### Method #1: Dedicated property in Vue component

-Official payment integrations components share `beforeLoad` property that allows to modify configuration before mounting component provided by payment provider's SDK.
+Official payment integrations components share `beforeLoad` property that allows for modification of configuration before mounting component provided by the payment provider's SDK.
 We can use it to modify `clientKey` based on the request:

 ```vue
 <template>